Caterpillar C15 Diesel Engine Spotlight

 The History of Caterpillar

 Both Holt Manufacturing Company and C. L. Best Tractor had great success during WWI, but floundered after peace was reached.
-The two competitors merge came about because of both their financial struggles.
+The two competitors merged because of their financial struggles.
 To come back financially, Caterpillar had to do a couple of things.
 First, they began making diesel engines in 1931.
 They also began to focus on developing construction equipment.
 This change did very well for them, as the company thrived during the post-WWII construction boom.

 Having successfully conquered the construction market, Caterpillar began branching out in the late part of the 1900s.
-They began building truck engines for both on- and off-highway applications, and entered the global market.
-In 2008, they exited the on-highway diesel engine market, since 2010 EPA standards would lead to expensive changes and the market only lead to a small percentage of their sales.
+They began building truck engines for both on- and off-highway applications, and they entered the global market.
+In 2008, they exited the on-highway diesel engine market, since 2010 EPA standards would lead to expensive changes and the market accounted for a small percentage of their sales.

-Caterpillar first started manufacturing the C15 in 1999, and didnt stop making it until 2007.
+Caterpillar first started manufacturing the C15 in 1999, and didn't stop making it until 2007.
 Keep in mind that this article is about the single-turbo C15s, and not the ACERTs (though look out for that one in the future!).
 The C15s, especially the early ones, are known to be good and reliable engines.
-They are the engine we sell parts for the most, since they are so popular.
+They are one of the engines we sell parts for the most, since they are so popular.
 The early C15s with a 6NZ serial number prefix only have one turbocharger and simple electronics, and weigh less than the 3406E, which was the C15s predecessor.